Ricette di Sicilia

 📦 Storage

-- • Keep the seasoned lattume covered with cling film in the fridge for up to 24 hours.
+- • Store the seasoned roe in an airtight container in the fridge, where it will keep fresh and flavoursome for up to 24 hours.

 🍷 Pairing